-Weave found that 60% of providers typically use at least three separate technologies to communicate with patients, but 1 in 3 providers feel they should only need two software programs.
+Weave found that 61% of providers typically use at least three separate technologies to communicate with patients, but 1 in 3 providers feel they should only need two software programs.
 Weave gives you all the tools you need to run your practice on one simplified platform.
 Weave also integrates with your existing EHR or PMS software so you can simply integrate the two systems and never miss a beat.

-In the last year, less than 3% of offices have cut back on office software or technology, pointing to the impact high-ROI software like patient communication platforms has on the patient experience.
-Most providers have kept the same tools (62%) and 35% have invested in more tools and tech.
+In the last year, less than 6% of offices have cut back on office software or technology, pointing to the impact high-ROI software like patient communication platforms has on the patient experience.
+Most providers have kept the same tools (roughly 2 out of every 3 offices) and 32% have invested in more tools and tech.